 Why You Should be Using 2 Factor Authentication in Your Business Right Now!

-This alarming statistic demonstrates that traditional password practices are the weak link in the security chain for many businesses.
+This alarming statistic demonstrates how much of a weak link traditional password practices in the security chain for many businesses.

 In this article, we explore two-factor, or multi-factor, authentication as a much more secure, and human-friendly solution.

 What’s wrong with traditional passwords?

 With cybersecurity becoming a truly critical issue for businesses, the issue of authentication has come to the fore.
 Authentication – how to improve secure access to IT resources and data – has featured consistently in the cybersecurity landscape in recent times.